LeonelCamposM/PlanillaUCR/README.md

 2) Make sure you have .net 5.0 installed and ASP.net web development
 ![depImg](Images/dependencies.png)

-3) Right click on the Vending_Machine project and select it as the start project
+3) Right click on the Server_Planilla project and select it as the start project
 ![startImg](Images/startProject.png)

 4) With the web server as the default project. and the selected infrastructure layer.